eadadi/8bit_cpu/README.md

 	WB, 127
 	JMP, 0
 	.127:2
-	.255:255
 ```
-*Explanation:* Load the value at byte 127 to R1, keep it at R0.
-Then, if it is zero goto byte 255 (exit).
-Otherwise, output "Hello World!", decrement R0, move it to R1 and store it back at byte 127
+*Explanation:*  The value at memory address 127 hold the number of reptitions.
+The program is to load this value, and compare it to zero.
+If it is zero, exit the program.
+Otherwise, print the string, pirnt a new line character, decrement the remaining number of prints and store it at memory address 127.

 ### Running the example:
 1. Convert the assembly file to machine code using